qu79187918-png/stock-news-crawler/README.md

 - Load all listed Taiwan stocks from TWSE/MOPS open data.
 - Show an analyst-style market brief and stock radar.
 - Organize news by source, source category, theme category, and news type.
+- Add favorite stocks and generate analyst-style reports for those stocks.
+- Reference related news, TWSE trading data, institutional flows, valuation data, and margin data when available.
+- Big/small order data is marked as pending because a stable free public source has not been connected yet.
 - Classify news by keywords: AI, semiconductor, defense, shipping, construction, finance, biotech.
 - Export CSV and JSON.
 - Provide a mobile-friendly web page with search, category filters, refresh, and download buttons.